hughbien/notebook/khan_academy_statistics.md

     60% * 3 + 20% * 4 + 20% * 5

 The last expression is different.
-We don't know how many numbers there are, but we're stating the frequences of the numbers.
+We don't know how many numbers there are, but we're stating the frequencies of the numbers.
 60% of the numbers are 3, 20% are 4, and 20% are 5.

 Let's set a random variable to the number of heads from 6 tosses of a fair coin: